Octanol/Water partition coefficient (log KOW)

 Domain:

-• organic chemicals with H, C, N, O, S (and some halogenated compounds)
+- structural space: organic chemicals with H, C, N, O, S, F, Cl, Br, I

 Methodology: